DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 On a turn, a character may (a) move, and (b) perform action(s) in any order they choose.
 Each turn represents 6 seconds of game time passing.

 1. **Movement** Character speed is equal to 6 spaces ± Agility modifier.
 The total may be split to occur before, after, and/or between actions.
-2. **Actions** Players may choose to perform up to three actions and must declare the number before taking their first.
-One action is made without penalty.
-Additional actions are made at either -2 (for two) or -4 (for three) penalty.
-Each action has a card draw associated with it.
+2. **Actions** In addition to their movement, players can perform up to two actions each turn.
+The first action is made without penalty.
+If players choose to make a second action, the associated check is made at a -4 penalty.
 3. **Standard Attacks:** Spells and other character combat actions are described on the character sheet will be associated with a specific Skill Modifier.
 The character draws a card and applies this modifier, usually against a DC determined by the GM depending on what the character is trying to hit.
 This special DC is called Armor Class (AC).
 4. **Saving Attacks:** Some attacks require the target(s) to make a check to resist the effect, applying a Skill Modifier as specified by the spell or action.
 5. **Contested Checks**.
 Some actions will require both attacker and target to draw a card and apply a relevant modifier.
 The highest total wins.
 For example, a character may try to tackle an enemy to the ground.
 The two would make a contested check of Athletics vs. Reflexes.